jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/update-management-for-distributed-cloud.rst

 #.
 Review the update status of the systems in the |prod-dc|.

-    See :ref:`Reviewing Update Status for Distributed Cloud Using Horizon
-    <reviewing-update-status-for-distributed-cloud-using-horizon>`.
+    See :ref:`reviewing-update-status-for-distributed-cloud-using-horizon`.

 #.
 Upload and apply any required updates to the System Controller.
 This adds
     them to a Central Update Repository, making them available to the SystemController and all subclouds.

-    See :ref:`Uploading and Applying Updates to SystemController Using Horizon
-    <uploading-and-applying-updates-to-systemcontroller-using-horizon>`.
+    See :ref:`uploading-and-applying-updates-to-systemcontroller-using-horizon`.

 #.
 Update the Central Cloud's RegionOne and all subclouds with the updates
     using update orchestration.

-    See :ref:`Update Orchestration of Central Cloud's RegionOne and Subclouds
-    <update-orchestration-of-central-clouds-regionone-and-subclouds>`.
+    See :ref:`update-orchestration-of-central-clouds-regionone-and-subclouds`.

     .. note::
         For |prod-dc|, manual updating of individual subclouds is not recommended.